Farrell-Calhoun... Since 1905

 Julie Ward Fleming also graduated from Louisiana State University.
 Julie began working for Farrell-Calhoun in 2007 and today she is the Architectural Manager.

-Stephen H. Varnado is a graduate of the University of Mississppi and the first grandchild to be working in the family business.
+Stephen H. Varnado is a graduate of the University of Mississppi and the first grandchild to join the family business.
 Stephen is currently working in production.

 100 Years and Growing

 In 2005, Farrell-Calhoun celebrated it's 100 year anniversary.
-Our "100 year flyer" documented the history and milestones that occured over the years.
+Our "100 year flyer" documented the history and milestones that occurred over the years.

 During this anniversary year, the Farrell-Calhoun logo was transformed.
 The block style logo was changed to the current logo which was discovered in a 1932 Farrell-Calhoun newspaper advertisement.

 In 2010 Farrell-Calhoun acquired the assets of Color & Supply Company, the parent company for Kentucky Paint Manufacturing Company in Lexington, Kentucky.
 The acquisition included Kentucky Paint's manufacturing facility and three company stores located in Lexington and Frankfort.